-In the administration men have been employed in positions equaling ca 2,7 man-labour years in the current period, while women have been employed equaling ca 4,3 man-labour years, including longer term temporary positions/ engagements (>1 year).
+In the administration men have been employed in positions equaling ca 2,9 man-labour years in the current period, while women have been employed equaling ca 3,5 man-labour years, including longer term temporary positions/ engagements (>1 year).
 The Centre works towards an equal gender balance in the administration.
-The Centre also seeks to follow non-discrimination practices towards people's religion, sexual orientation and so on.
+The Centre also seeks to follow non-discrimination practices towards peoples' religion, sexual orientation and so on.

 4.5.
-Other Common Directives in the Letter of Award
+Other Reporting and Reporting on Common Directives

-Here follows a report on common directives given to the Centre in the Letters of Award and regulations, applied as far as they are relevant.
+Here follows a report on other factors and common directives given to the Centre in the Letters of Award and regulations, applied as far as they are relevant.